Locally conformally symplectic reduction of the cotangent bundle: The main isomorphism theorem

 This is all depicted in the diagram below:

-\item[\textbf{Step 3.}] In full generality, we consider only the action of $G_\xi$ on $T^*Q$ and notice that, since $(G_\xi)_{\xi'} = G_\xi$, we can apply the previous step for this action, with respect to the value $\xi'$, to obtain a symplectomorphism
+\item[\textbf{Step 3.}] In full generality, we consider only the action of $G_\xi$ on $T^*Q$ and notice that, since $(G_\xi)_{\xi'} = G_\xi$, we can apply the previous step for this action, with respect to the value $\xi'$, to obtain an LCS isomorphism

-We then use the inclusion $(T^*Q)_{\xi'} \subset (T^*Q)_\xi$ to construct the symplectic embedding. \end{enumerate}
+We then use the inclusion $(T^*Q)_\xi \subset (T^*Q)_{\xi'}$ to construct the symplectic embedding. \end{enumerate}

 \begin{proof}[Proof of \ref{thm:embedding}] We begin by proving i).
 Since $\theta(X_a) = 0$ and using \eqref{eq:thmEmbedding1},

 so

 This also implies